HackYourFuture-CPH/corona-hack/README.md

 4. Next steps of the idea.
 If the idea should actually be made, what should be the next steps?

 Hand in everything here: https://docs.google.com/spreadsheets/d/1kY6IWEia8JMsjsMXolloxic-JukgxJHMl_Gm4KZQZHs/edit?usp=sharing

+### So what is my homework?
+The homework is to finish the [group handin](#group-handin).
+If you are already done with that on the Sunday, then continue working on the idea!
+Maybe adding user stories, improving the wireframes, implementing some functionality, its up to you!

 ## Preparation
 Here are some articles/videoes you can use to prepare :ballot_box_with_check: